desiotrh/kingdom-collective-website/kingdom-studios/EMAIL_SETUP_GUIDE.md

 1. Log into your domain provider (e.g., GoDaddy, Namecheap, Google Workspace)
 2. Navigate to Email settings
-3. Create email address: support@kingdomstudiosapp.com
+3. Create email address: support@kingdomcollective.pro
 4. Configure email mailbox or set up with your preferred email client

 #### Option 2: Using cPanel (if available)